Peter Beier: Chocolate lounges

 Two "chocolate lounges" are currently operated in association with the chocolate stores in Store Kongensgade and Nordre Frihavnsgade in Copenhagen.
 In 2016, it was announced that a chocolaterie with on-site chocolate production and café will open in Axel Towers, opposite the main entrance to Tivoli Gardens.

+Controversy

+In October 2025, Danish newspaper Politiken reported that Peter Beier faced criticism for using video surveillance to monitor and reprimand employees.
+Former staff described the constant monitoring as creating a stressful and psychologically harmful work environment, with one employee saying they were "about to completely break down".
+Experts quoted in the article described the practice as invasive and contrary to good management and workplace ethics.